Semigroup/LargeLibVersionControl/README.md

 # LargeLibVersionControl

-LLVC is a version control software for large libraries (> multiple GigaBytes).
+LLVC is a version control software for large libraries (> multiple GigaBytes), written in C#.

 LLVC is very minimalistic in the sense that it only tracks when a file has been changed.
 It does not track how the file has been changed i.e. it does not track file deltas and cannot